 It will be only fair that I talk about biryani, considering my partner is huge fan of chicken dum biryani.
 If you hail from Indian sub-continent or have flair for Indian food, you must have heard of Biryani.

 Dum Biryani is a rice based dish.
 Rice and chicken are cooked with spices in a closed container.
-First chicken is marinated and then semi cooked.
-Likewise rice is semi-cooked.
-Multiple layers of rice and chicken are created and left to cook with lid closed on extremely low flame.
+To make chicken biryani, first marinate chicken and then semi–cook it.
+Likewise, semi-cook rice.
+Now create multiple layers of rice and chicken and leave to cook with lid closed on extremely low flame.
 The steam formed cooks the rice from top and heat cooks from bottom of the pan.

 Biryani is so much popular that Indian government released a postal stamp depicting biryani.